Coptotriche badiiella

 Habitat

-Deciduous forests and wooded areas where oak occur, including urban parks and suburban environments with oak trees.
+Deciduous forests and wooded areas where oak occur, including urban parks and suburban environments with native oak trees.
 Associated with both upland and lowland oak given range includes species from varied moisture regimes.

 Distribution